 Amsterdam is a brilliant destination throughout the year, but visiting in April presents some unique opportunities that are not to be missed.

-A day trip to Keukenhof tulip gardens is a must, as you’ll be treated to a stunning display of vibrant colours that capture the essence of spring.
+A day trip to Keukenhof Tulip Gardens is a must, as you’ll be treated to stunning displays of vibrant flowers in every colour.
+I visited in April, and I’d love to return one day.

-If you plan your visit towards the end of April, you can also take part in the exciting King’s Day (previously known as Queen’s Day) festivities.
-Scheduled for the 27th of April 2023, this massive celebration transforms the city into one enormous street party, brimming with lively energy and vibrant orange attire.
+If you plan your Amsterdam visit towards the end of April, you can take part in the King’s Day festivities.
+Scheduled for the 27th April in 2024, this massive celebration transforms the city into one enormous street party, with most in orange attire.

 While it’s true that the weather in Amsterdam during April can be somewhat unpredictable, don’t let the occasional grey day dampen your spirits.